+One evening, Ayesha* was travelling with her family in Andhra Pradesh.
 Tired from a long day, the 35-year old leaned against the window of the bus and fell asleep.
-Within the next few seconds her life took a shocking turn.
+Within the next few seconds, her life took a shocking turn.

 The speeding bus collided with a lorry.
 Ayesha was crushed in her seat.
 Her frantic family managed to pull her out of the bus.
-She was unconscious and covered in blood.
+But, she was unconscious and covered in blood.
 She did not open her eyes or respond to them.
 Many hours later she regained consciousness.
 The pain on her right side was unbearable.
 Her right arm and hand were severely damaged.

 “With my face and arm bleeding profusely, my family rushed me to four different hospitals,”she recalls.